-NHS Property Services Ltd has been set up by the Department of Health to manage all the ex-Primary Care Trust estate not transferred to providers.
+NHS Property Services Ltd was set up by the Department of Health to manage all the ex-Primary Care Trust estate not transferred to providers.

-It is a new company that launched in April 2013 and whilst it is a Limited company it is an important part of the NHS family.
+Launched in April 2013, whilst it is a Limited company it is an important part of the NHS family.
 NHS Property Services is 100% owned by the Secretary of State and in turn owns the legal title to 4,000 assets, valued at around £3 billion.
 The organisation owns sites across England but retains a local focus providing strategic and operational management of NHS estates, property and facilities.

 - Strategic Estates Management